 For a detailed description of all the games, check out Snapchat's FAQ hub.

-Games are accessible through a new rocket-shaped icon in the chat menu.
+Snap Games and Snap Minis are accessible through a new rocket-shaped icon in the chat menu.
 It functions similarly to how Facebook’s Instant Games inside its Messenger service.
-By clicking the rocket icon, your friends in the chat will get a notification about the game and will be allowed to join.
-The person who starts the game session will be the game master and can control the game.
+By clicking the rocket icon, your friends in the chat will get a notification and will be allowed to join.
+For games, the person who starts the session is the game master.

 - Swipe right to the Friends screen.